Dame Fiona Reynolds

 Biography

-Dame Fiona Reynolds DBE became Chair of the RAUs Governing Council in January 2022.
-Her previous role was as Master of Emmanuel College, Cambridge in 2012 where she served from 2012-2021.
+She was Master of Emmanuel College, Cambridge, from 2012 to 2021.
 She joined Emmanuel after a long career in the voluntary sector, latterly as Director-General of the National Trust from 2001-2012.
 During her time as DG she made the Trust warmer and more welcoming, bringing the houses to life and raising the profile of the Trust’s work in the countryside.

-Before the Trust, she was Director of the Women’s Unit in the Cabinet Office (1998-2000), Director of the Council for the Protection of Rural England (now Campaign to Protect Rural England) from 1987-98 and Secretary to the Council for National Parks (now Campaign to Protect National Parks) from 1980-87.
-She read Geography and land Economy as an undergraduate at Cambridge University.
+Before joining the Trust, she was Director of the Women’s Unit in the Cabinet Office (1998 to 2000), Director of the Council for the Protection of Rural England (now Campaign to Protect Rural England) from 1987 to 1998, and Secretary to the Council for National Parks (now Campaign to Protect National Parks) from 1980 to 1987.
+She has an MA and MPhil in Geography and Land Economy from Cambridge University.